+Overnight training operations can be impacted by light pollution that comes with growing development, particularly in the areas of the Nisqually Valley, Yelm, Rainier, and areas south.
 Most of the land adjacent to JBLM in Thurston County is in the unincorporated rural county, and is designated for low density residential or resource use, which is generally compatible with these operations.
-Open space, agriculture, and low-density uses adjacent to military activities can provide a buffer that protects surrounding areas from the nuisance and safety risks of military operations.
+Open space, agriculture, and low-density uses adjacent to military activities can provide a buffer that protects surrounding areas from the nuisance and safety risks of military operations while maintaining a compatible environment for training operations.

-In 2015, the South Sound Military and Communities Partnership (SSMCP) conducted a JBLM Joint Land Use Study; one of the goals of that effort is protecting public health, safety, and welfare of the civilian and military communities by promoting safe and compatible growth.
-Recommendations from the JLUS study include encouraging land uses that are compatible, acceptable, and feasible in the vicinity of the military airfield ranges, increasing communication between military and jurisdictional planners, seeking creative solutions to preserve habitat for threatened and endangered species, as well as addressing noise concerns from aircraft and training operations.
+In 2022, the South Sound Military & Communities Partnership (SSMCP) released the 2022 Joint Base Lewis-McChord Growth Coordination Plan.
+This plan is the result of a collaborative effort among local, regional, state, federal, and tribal partners and updates the 2010 Growth Coordination Plan.
+This document is the guiding document to support the SSMCP’s mission of addressing issues that affect military and civilian communities around JBLM and to foster outcomes that are mutually beneficial for the South Puget Sound region.

+Strategies of the 2022 Growth Coordination Plan include supporting off-base housing development, supporting I-5 corridor improvements, improve resiliency planning, communicate economic benefits of JBLM on the region, facilitate connections between JBLM and childcare providers, prioritize initiatives that expand behavioral health services for the military and their family members, enhance resiliency planning and monitoring of environmental impacts, continue pursuing land use compatibility measures, and more.
+Military compatibility strategies are referenced throughout the plan, and those specific to land use are referenced in Goal 1, Objective C of this chapter.

 VI.
 LAND USE DECISION-MAKING

 The process used to determine major land use policies and decisions can be as important as the decisions themselves.
-The process can make the difference between policies that will be used because they are widely accepted, or those that will be ignored.

 In making land use decisions, one of county government’s ongoing challenges is to balance the various special interests of the community within the context of protecting the health, safety, and welfare of the community at large.
-Therefore, an issue of particular concern is how to take into account the variety of community interests as the policies are being developed.

-How constituents are notified of new policy making projects and how they are able to influence the decisions are very important in this regard.
-Thurston County was among the first in Washington State to give residents the opportunity to develop their own detailed subarea plans.
+Often times these can be competing balances, like economic development and conservation of natural environments.

 The kinds of plans prepared by a local government and the degree of coordination between them can make the difference between land use decisions that seem to go in one direction through one planning process and another way through other plans.
 One of the objectives in this chapter deals with how plans are to be related and which plan provides the framework for the others.

 Another important aspect of the land use decision making process is how land use plans are coordinated with permit and regulatory requirements and other programs.

-An additional concern is how to achieve balance between being able to rely on land use plans to direct future development for a reasonable length of time into the future, yet keeping them updated as conditions change.
+An additional consideration is how to achieve balance between being able to rely on land use plans to direct future development for a reasonable length of time into the future, yet keeping them updated as conditions change.

 Related to the issue of reliability of plans is coordination between the county and other jurisdictions so that all are working toward common goals for future development.
 This is particularly important within county areas subject to annexation by cities.